corusm/SmartTV-WebRemote/README.md

 }
 ```

+## Safety
+The Smart TV has been made with thinking about security.
+Right now it's ment to run in the same network as the TV.
+I am looking forward to integrate some tunnel service to this server.

 ## Run the Server
 Navigate to the directory where you have installed the bot (where the **index.js** file is located) and run these commands: